North Queensland

 There is no official boundary that separates North Queensland from the rest of the state, but unofficially it is usually considered to have a southern border south of Mackay.
 To the north the boundary extends to the Far North Region centred around Cairns and out west to the Gulf Country.

-Townsville, the largest turban centre in North Queensland is regarded as the unofficial capital.
+Townsville, the largest urban centre in North Queensland is regarded as the unofficial capital.
 The major seaport at Townsville handles exports from the mines in Mt Isa and the cattle exports from inland areas.
 The region contains a bulk sugar exporting terminal at Lucinda in the north and Mackay, Australia’s sugar capital also ships sugar and coal from its harbour.

 The beautiful coastal beaches, townships and nearby islands including the Whitsunday Islands, offer accommodation options extending from back packer hostels to some of the best five star resorts in the country.